 Training your dog to be quiet on cue does not directly address the issue of why your dog barks.
 Always find out why your dog is barking.
 Understanding the situation is more important than masking it because understanding allows you to address the cause which prevents excessive barking in the future.
 Masking it only works temporarily and only when a human is present.
 A dog will still bark at a stimulus because the perception of that stimulus has not been understood and changed.

 Some owners look into alternatives such as blocking your dog’s ability to see people and animals.
 Even if his sight is blocked, your dog can rely on his powerful hearing and olfactory senses.
 No situation can be 100% controlled and hence, it is a wiser option to solve it than avoid it.
 This can be a temporary option but expect the barking to return in a day.

 A piece of popular advice is to hold the muzzle in an attempt to discipline your dog when he barks.
-Touching, hitting, holding any body parts is never going to change the perception of how your dog views situations, and may even cause an escalation of anxiety, fear and aggression, not mentioning the possible strain of the dog-owner relationship.
+Touching, hitting, holding any body parts is never going to change the perception of how your dog views situations, and may even cause an escalation of anxiety, fear and aggression, not to mention the possible strain of the dog-owner relationship.
 Instead, you can use a training leash (for dogs that fixate strongly on visitors) or treats (for dogs that do not fixate strongly on visitors) to quickly redirect his focus away from the visitors.
 This causes your dog to calm down at a faster rate over a period of time if reinforced frequently.